OUR CLIENTS SAY IT BEST!

 “We have been using extracorporeal shock wave therapy for the last 3 years to treat conditions such as suspensory desmitis, avulsion fractures, bucked shins, stress fractures, maladaptive bone disease, inflammation of the dorsal spinous process (“kissing spines”) and osteoarthritis.Early clinical results are promising.
 Currently, we have been very pleased with the good degree of clinical success (as determined by improved lameness, way of going and performance record) and client satisfaction we have had in the treatment of multiple cases of documented overriding dorsal spinous processes and kissing spines, as well as maladaptive bone disease.”

-Dr.Kate Chope, VMD , Large Animal Ultrasound Consultant & Dr. Jose M. Garcia-Lopez, VMD, Diplomate ACVS, Assistant Professor of Large Animal Surgery
+Dr.Kate Chope, VMD , Clinical Assistant Professor in Large Animal Ultrasound & Dr. Jose M. Garcia-Lopez, VMD, Diplomate

 Tufts University – Veterinary Medical Teaching Hospital, North Grafton, MA